marcosag90/Single-Pile_Nim_Game/README.md

 # Single-Pile_Nim_Game
-## SCU AMTH 377/ COEN 279: Minh Do, Troy Ibanez, Angela Lam, Marcos Alvarez, Susan Lie.
+## SCU AMTH 377/ COEN 279: Minh Do, Troy Ibanez, Angela Lam, Marcos Alvarez, Susan Lie, Stephen Chen.

 This is an implementation of a Wining_Move function for a Single-Pile Nim Game.
 ### Overview¶